Chase Hampton: Early life and career

 Near the end of the second season in 1990, the producers of MMC sought to assemble a teen pop group in light of the current popularity of New Kids on the Block.
 Wanting to extricate such a group from the MMC cast, the producers chose Hampton, along with cast members Damon Pampolina, Albert Fields, Deedee Magno and Tiffini Hale, to compose the new pop act.
 A viewer voting contest would soon name the group The Party.
 Hampton went on to release four albums with The Party on Disney's Hollywood Records, charting five hit singles on the Billboard Hot 100 chart.
 The remake of the Dokken track "In My Dreams" was the highest-charting single, reaching #34, and is perhaps the best known hit from The Party.

-Hampton has acted in several serial television shows and feature films and has been the vocalist of the rock band Buzzfly, as well as a solo artist.
-He has been employed as a performing artist, mentor, and performance coach, mentoring and grooming talent at a leading Performing Arts school in the Los Angeles, California, area; he held residency as the music director for two of the school's locations.
+Hampton has acted in several serial television shows and feature films and has been vocalist of rock bands Buzzfly and Close Enemies, as well as a solo artist.
+He has worked as a performing artist, mentor, and performance coach at a performing arts school in the Los Angeles, California, area; he held residency as Music Director for two of the school's locations.

-Hampton has shared the stage with some of the biggest talents and names in the entertainment industry.
-His music has been produced by Dr. Dre, Snoop Dogg, and Teddy Riley.
-Over the years, he's appeared with film stars including Ryan Gosling, Keri Russell, and Jessica Biel, and music artists including Justin Timberlake, Christina Aguilera, Britney Spears, Taylor Dayne, Color Me Badd, and most recently (2010) Davey Johnstone and Nigel Olsson of the Elton John Band, and guitar icon Slash of Guns N' Roses and Velvet Revolver.
+Hampton's music has been produced by Dr. Dre, Snoop Dogg, and Teddy Riley.
+He has performed alongside film actors including Ryan Gosling, Keri Russell, James Van Der Beek, Shannyn Sossamon, David Duchovny, and Jessica Biel, and musicians including Justin Timberlake, Christina Aguilera, Britney Spears, Tony Lucca, Taylor Dayne, Color Me Badd, Davey Johnstone and Nigel Olsson of the Elton John Band, Tom Hamilton of Aerosmith, and Slash of Guns N' Roses and Velvet Revolver.

 On May 16, 2007, Hampton independently released his first solo effort album, the eight-song Something to Believe EP, on his own Buzzfly Records label.

 On August 20, 2010, Hampton independently released his second solo effort album, the four-song Drugstore Girls EP, on his own Buzzfly Records label.
 The cover model appearing on the EP is American model, actress, and former adult film star Kendra Jade Rossi.
-Hampton enlisted Orlando, Florida-based Serenade Entertainment Group to secure a series of live shows and on-air in-studio radio appearances to promote & support the EP.
-Beginning in October 2010, Hampton set upon a tour of the southeastern U.S., opening with an intimate club performance in downtown Orlando, where he offered an "up close & personal" extended set performing solo acoustic and as a trio, being joined by musicians Matt Adkins & Jay DiBella who later signed on as performing tour support.
+Hampton enlisted Orlando, Florida-based Serenade Entertainment Group (SEG) to secure a series of live shows and on-air in-studio radio appearances to promote & support the EP.
+Beginning in October 2010, SEG set Hampton upon a tour of the southeastern U.S., opening with an intimate club performance in downtown Orlando, where he offered an "up close & personal" extended set performing solo acoustic and as a trio, being joined by musicians Matt Adkins & Jay DiBella who later signed on as performing tour support.